Medically reviewed by Drugs.com. Last updated on Aug 11, 2020.

 Impetigo: Topical: Apply a thin layer to affected area twice daily for 5 days (maximum; total treatment area should not exceed 100 cm2 total body surface area).

-Impetigo: Infants ≥9 months, Children, and Adolescents: Topical: Apply a thin layer to affected area twice daily for 5 days (maximum: total treatment area should not exceed 100 cm2 total body surface area).
+Impetigo: Infants ≥9 months, Children, and Adolescents: Topical: Apply a thin layer to affected area twice daily for 5 days (maximum: Total treatment area should not exceed 2% of total body surface area).

 Topical: For external use only; not for intranasal, intravaginal, ophthalmic, oral, or mucosal application.
 May cover treatment area with sterile bandage or gauze dressing if needed.
 Wash hands after application if the hands are not the area for treatment.